TegarPriyadi/Heliactyl/README.md

 # Warning

-We can't require you to keep the "Powered by Heliactyl" footer, but we'd appreciate it if you do.
+We can't force you to keep the "Powered by Heliactyl" footer, but we'd appreciate it if you do.
 It helps increase visibility for the project.
 Please consider keeping it. :)

 <hr>